 Regardless of the outcome, the legislation is symbolic because Ireland would be taking concrete action to oppose illegal settlement expansion.
 It would align Ireland’s trading policy with its political policies and embed international law in Irish trading relationships.

-Ireland Palestine Solidarity Campaign Chairperson, Fatin Al Tamimi, Palestinian-Irish citizen, said: “We in the IPSC and we Palestinians around the world warmly welcome this historic vote, the first its kind in any Western country.
+Ireland Palestine Solidarity Campaign Chairperson, Fatin Al Tamimi, a Palestinian-Irish citizen, said: “We in the IPSC and we Palestinians around the world warmly welcome this historic vote, the first its kind in any Western country.
 Once again, Ireland is making history and leading the way in its solidarity with the Palestinian people.
 We thank and salute all those politicians and parties who have pledged to support the Bill, and we will be asking the Irish people to ensure that these politicians support its passage at all stages of the lawmaking process.”

 Fatin said it was disappointing that Ireland was forced to take the first step alone but expressed hope that the legislation would inspire other states to take similar measures to “end the seven decades of oppression.”